Katy may be bound to her wheelchair, but she loves to sing.

 We know that students demonstrate the ability to express themselves powerfully through the arts and feel unfettered by any physical, psychological or cognitive limitation.
 We have learned that they are capable of doing so much more in terms of their artistic ability than what we previously knew.

 The arts also provide an outlet for our adults to show-off their skills.
 Each year the students present at least one program.
-This Christmas program is now performed for over 350 local community folks.
+Our annual Christmas program is now performed for over 700 local community folks.
 The families are amazed at what their student can do, and you can only imagine the feeling of accomplishment within our adults.